Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureBridges & Viaducts.
 A significant historical year for this entry is 1929.

 Location.
 32° 55.149′ N, 84° 58.687′ W. Marker is in LaGrange, Georgia, in Troup County.
-Marker is on Salem Road, on the right when traveling south.
+It is on Salem Road, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: Salem Rd, West Point GA 31833, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Troup Factory (approx. 3.6 miles away); Noted Indian Trail (approx. 4.4 miles away); Jones Crossroads (approx. 4.8 miles away); Civil Rights Marker Honoring Henry "Peg" Gilbert (approx. 4.8 miles away); Sunnyside School, Midway Baptist Church and Midway Cemetery Historic District (approx. 6.9 miles away); Bethany Baptist Church (approx. 7.6 miles away); Whitesville Methodist Episcopal Church, South (approx. 7.6 miles away); Whitesville (approx. 7.7 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: Troup Factory (approx. 3.6 miles away); Noted Indian Trail (approx. 4.4 miles away); Jones Crossroads (approx. 4.8 miles away); Civil Rights Marker Honoring Henry "Peg" Gilbert (approx. 4.8 miles away); Sunnyside School, Midway Baptist Church and Midway Cemetery Historic District (approx. 6.9 miles away); Bethany Baptist Church (approx. 7.6 miles away); Whitesville Methodist Episcopal Church, South (approx. 7.6 miles away); Whitesville (approx. 7.7 miles away).
 Touch for a list and map of all markers in LaGrange.

 Click or scan to see